Yarraville: Sport

 Cyclists in Yarraville are represented by MazzaBUG, the Maribyrnong Bicycle User Group.

 Media

-Yarraville was also the backdrop of the 1999 feature film The Wog Boy, and was mentioned in the 1992 Australian film Spotswood.
+Yarraville was the backdrop of the 1999 feature film The Wog Boy, and was mentioned in the 1992 Australian film Spotswood.
 Yarraville was also the location for the Network Ten TV series 'The Wrong Girl'.
-Yarraville was chosen for its unique village and inner city location.
+It was chosen for its unique village and inner city location.

 Two free, weekly suburban newspapers are distributed in Yarraville.
 The Maribyrnong Leader is part of the News Corporation-owned Leader Newspapers group and The Mail is part of the Fairfax Community Newspapers Victoria.
 Both are distributed every Wednesday.

 Education

 Primary schools in the immediate Yarraville area are: